Heart Failure Overview

 When someone develops heart failure, the condition will present itself in one of three ways:

-- Left-sided – The left side of the heart, which collects oxygenated blood from the lungs and sends it to the arteries, is either unable to contract properly to push blood out (systolic failure) or unable to relax properly to fill up with oxygenated blood (diastolic failure).
+- Left-sided heart failure – The left side of the heart, which collects oxygenated blood from the lungs and sends it to the arteries, is either unable to contract properly to push blood out (systolic failure) or unable to relax properly to fill up with oxygenated blood (diastolic failure).

-- Right-sided – The right side of the heart, which collects blood from the veins and pumps it into the lungs to receive oxygen, loses its ability to push blood properly into the lungs, often as a result of left-sided heart failure due to increased pressure backward through the lungs.
+- Right-sided heart failure – The right side of the heart, which collects blood from the veins and pumps it into the lungs to receive oxygen, loses its ability to push blood properly into the lungs, often as a result of left-sided heart failure due to increased pressure backward through the lungs.

-- Congestive – The blood flow from the heart slows to the point that blood backs up in the veins and body tissues, usually resulting in swelling.
+- Congestive heart failure – The blood flow from the heart slows to the point that blood backs up in the veins and body tissues, usually resulting in swelling.
 This form of heart failure requires immediate medical attention.

 To be referred to a heart failure specialist with Tampa General Hospital, please visit our online PhysicianFinder or call 1-800-822-DOCS (3627)